wufandi/DL4SequenceAlignment/README.md

 1. DRNF: protein threading by deep learning when inter-residue distance information is not used
 2. NDThreader: protein threading by deep learning with distance potential

 This package is only for non-commerical use.
+This package is only for non-commerical use.
+Without explicit permission from the authors, it shall not be used to set up a similar web server for protein structure prediction.

 ## set environmental variable